Probing Hairy Kerr Black Holes through Quasi-Periodic Oscillations I: A study based on the kinematic models: Assessment of Model-Predicted HFQPOs in Light of Observational Data

 Next, we discuss our result for supermassive BH Sgr A*.
 From \ref{RPMBH5All1} and \autoref{RPMBH5All2} we note that $\chi^2_{min}\sim 0$.
 For $l\lesssim e^{-2}$, $\alpha$ close to $\alpha_{crit}$ are ruled out outside 3-$\sigma$ (green dotted line in \autoref{RPMSgr}).
 For $l\sim e^{-2}$ and $l\sim 0.1$, the allowed range of $\alpha$ within 1-$\sigma$ corresponds to $10\lesssim \alpha \lesssim \alpha_{max}=2/l$ and $15\lesssim \alpha \lesssim \alpha_{max}=2/l$, respectively.
 For $0.3\lesssim l \lesssim 0.5$, intermediate values of $\alpha$ are observationally less favored compared to $\alpha\to 0$ or $\alpha\to \alpha_{max}$ (\ref{RPMBH5All1}).
 For $l\gtrsim 0.7$, all values of $\alpha$ between $0\lesssim \alpha \lesssim \alpha_{max}$ are allowed within 1-$\sigma$.
 Thus, in the context of the RPM model, the HFQPO data of Sgr A* are best described either by the Kerr model or by a hairy Kerr model with relatively large length parameter ($l \gtrsim 0.7$ for any allowed $\alpha$), or alternatively with smaller $l$ provided the combined deformation satisfies $\alpha l \gtrsim 1$. \\ \\ \textbf{5. \underline{\ XTE J1859+226}}\\

 Now, we discuss our result related to XTE J1859+226 BH.
 For $l\geq 0.3$, $\chi^2$ assumes the same value for $\alpha \to 0$ or $\alpha\to \alpha_{max}$ as both represent the Kerr case.
 From \ref{RPMBH6All1} we note that $\chi^2$ attains a global minimum at $l\simeq 0.1$ and $\alpha\simeq \alpha_{crit}\approx 12$.
 Even the Kerr scenario is ruled out outside 3-$\sigma$ if RPM is used to explain the QPO data of XTE J1859+226.
 For this black hole, the hairy BH scenario is more favored, the parameter space is highly constrained and we will confirm this global minima by MCMC in the next section.
+Again, this should not be considered as a confirmatory signature of hairy Kerr scenario for this source as this result is model dependent.

 Therefore, considering the RPM model, GRO J1655-40 and XTE J1859-226 seem to favor the hairy Kerr scenario with $l\sim 0.1$ and $\alpha\sim 12$.
 For XTE J1550-564 and Sgr A*, lower $l$ with $0 <\alpha l\lesssim 1$ are ruled out, while for GRS 1915+105 and H 1743+322 the HFQPO data cannot distinguish the Kerr and the hairy Kerr scenario.